 Two, if such makes you more secure about the shot, you could instruct your guide to apply steady pressure with their palms against your shoulders, lifting and lowering them together to adjust the level not unlike the controls on an airplane, while steering them like a bicycle’s handlebars left or right, adjusting the angle through pressure.
 Doing this, you need to follow the slow steady pressure of your guide’s directions to aim.

 Above all remember, brains are more important than sight for safe carrying, as it continues to be proven true on the nightly news.
-Since The Supreme Court’s ruling on the Second Amendment as an individual right, remember that you are an American citizen too and thus you do have a right to Keep and Bear Arms.
+Since The Supreme Court’s ruling on the Second Amendment as an individual right, remember that you are an American citizen too and thus you do have a constitutional right to Keep and Bear Arms.